SriD647/PET-A-MOLE/README.md

 * Better styling and layout
 * Tighter and more efficient code
 * Sound effects

+## **Getting started-Important details**
+* After a round has completed, the reset button must be clicked before the start button to initiate a new round.
+* Clicking a mole multiple times before it can switch positions will not count.
+The system will only count the first click.
+* For the best experience, aim the fingertips at the center of the mole's body.
+* Google Chrome browser is recommended.

 ## **Screenshots**
 <img src=https://i.imgur.com/letK6R9.jpeg width=60% height=60%>